 What do you want to become?

-Laboratory Animal Caretaker
+How to Become a Laboratory Animal Caretaker

-Alternate Career Titles: Lab Animal Caretaker, Laboratory Animal Technician
+Lab Animal Caretaker, Laboratory Animal Technician

 Become a Laboratory Animal Caretaker

 As a Laboratory Animal Caretaker, professionals are required to complete a variety of basic and routine tasks involving the care of animals, often including mice, rats and other rodents or insects.
-From feeding, bathing and providing the animals with exercise, to cleaning up after them, these professionals work first-hand with both animals and other healthcare professionals such as Veterinarians, Scientists for Veterinary Technicians / Technologists.
+From feeding, bathing and providing the animals with exercise, to cleaning up after them, these professionals work first-hand with both animals and other healthcare professionals such as Veterinarians or Veterinary Technicians and Technologists.
 In addition to these responsibilities, Lab Animal Caretakers are also responsible for maintaining and sterilizing equipment, helping to restrain larger animals when needed, monitoring them after a procedure and assisting in the collection of samples for administration of medicine.
 If you love working with animals, this could be a great career in healthcare for you to pursue!

 “As a Laboratory Animal Caretaker, you will find rewards in both hard work and your contributions to the well-being of the creatures that we utilize to further advances in medical and pharmaceutical research,” Marie Alessandro, a Laboratory Animal Caretaker of mice in Boston, Mass., said.
 “Day to day work will focus on health checks, maintaining a clean and tidy environment for the animals and while assuring that their nutritional needs are met.
 Your role may also include the care of breeding animals and their young.”